AscentTracker/AsTra/hw/USER-GUIDE.md

  or set "b 0" in settings.txt on SD card
 - Select grade with Up/Down buttons (?,4,4+,5a,5a+,...9c+)
-- Select climber with Set-button (on left edge next to power switch)
+- Select climber with Set-button (on left edge next to power switch) Running statistis (since poweron) for each climber are displayed.
+  Press Go to select climber.
 - Start climbing with Go-button: clock starts ticking, three beeps played and GO! displayed
 - End climbing with Go-button (finished) or Set-button (failed to